Cwantic/Documentation/Design/Restraints.md

 | KΘz | Rotational Spring Constant acting in Z direction | kN.m/rad | Kips.ft/rad |

     To know the UNIT of the value, just move the mouse over the cell.

+>The labels are shown with the node names view button.

 You can change the coordinate system that defines the directions X,Y,Z :